-Students will be expected to remain outside until the bells and during recess breaks.
+Students will be expected to remain outside until the bell rings in the morning and during recess breaks.
 In the event of severely cold weather, students will be permitted to come inside into designated areas.
 Breaks will be held indoors when the principal or designate judges the weather to be inappropriate for outside recesses.
 Please ensure children are appropriately dressed before they head off to school.